-LGBT+ bullying, harassment and hate crimes
+LGBT+ bullying, harassment and hate crime

 Being bullied can really get you down and sometimes you can feel alone.
 It’s important to make the brave decision to tell someone so they can help and support you.
-You can speak to someone you trust; this could be a teacher, a youth worker, a colleague, a manager, your family or even your best friend.
+You can speak to someone you trust; this could be a teacher, a youth worker or your family.

 The Equality Act 2010 protects LGBT+ people from discrimination at work and all businesses and organisations that employ people have to follow these laws.